syncfusion-content/php-docs/PHP/Toolbar/Getting-Started.md

 ---
 layout: post
-title: Getting started with Toolbar
+title: Getting started with PHP Toolbar Control | Syncfusion
-description: To get start with Toolbar
+description: Learn here about getting started with Syncfusion Essential PHP Toolbar Control, its elements, and more.
 platform: php
 control: Toolbar
 documentation: ug
 keywords: Toolbar, toolbar
 ---

-# Getting Started
+# Getting Started with PHP Toolbar

 This section explains briefly about how to create a **Toolbar** in your application with **PHP.**